-The 2003 vegetation monitoring of the site represents an average density of more than 4,000 trees per acre, well above the minimum required by the success criteria.
+The 2004 vegetation monitoring of the site represents an average density above the minimum required by the success criteria of 260 trees per acre.

 4.0 BIOLOGICAL INDICATORS

 Personnel with the Tennessee Valley Authority (TVA) were to conduct biological sampling along South Fork Big Pine Creek.
 It is unknown at this time whether or not the sampling has been conducted at the mitigation site.
 If this information becomes available, it will be inserted into the report at a later time.